DataShades/ckanext-files/docs/usage/use-in-code.md

 `result` is an instance of `ckanext.files.shared.FileData` dataclass.
-It contains all the information required by storage to manage the file.
+It contains information required by the storage to manage the file.

 `result` object has `location` attribute that contains the name of the file *relative* to the `path` option specified in the storage configuration.
 If you